 If you have been following these posts, you will see that there are many tools, tips and techniques one can use to make reading the Bible more understandable and enjoyable.
 Today, we will briefly discuss the use of cross-references.

-In the previous post, toolbox part 4, we made connections between the Old Testament and New Testament regarding: the virgin birth of the Messiah; the place of the Messiah’s birth; and leaving Egypt.
+In a previous post, Did you know that the Bible uses echoes? we made connections between the Old Testament and New Testament regarding: the virgin birth of the Messiah; the place of the Messiah’s birth; and leaving Egypt.

 You may be asking, how could I find these Bible connections?
 There is no better commentary on the Bible than the Bible itself.
 No source is more appropriate for interpreting God’s Word than God Himself.
 It is in this area that the use of cross-references can be so valuable.
 They are verse ‘references’ supplied by the publishers, which direct the reader to other locations in the Bible where the same phrase or event may be found, or one very similar.
 You will need a Bible that contains either a centre margin with reference, side margins with references, or footnote insertions with references.